cyverse/atmosphere-guides/src/project_contribution_guide/project_contribution_guide.md

-# Contributing to Atmosphere
+# Atmosphere Project Contribution Guide

-This page is recovering from major surgery (Atmosphere(0)-related content was left on the CyVerse wiki).
-The broken links will be fixed soon.

-This guide is intended to orient community members who are interested in contributing to Atmosphere.
+This guide is intended to orient community members who are interested in contributing to Atmosphere -- learn about our development process, our technology stack, and our release strategy.
 Welcome to the project!

+This page has a couple of broken links, having recently been migrated from an internal wiki -- they will be fixed soon once the linked content is migrated to atmosphere-guides.

 ## What is Atmosphere?